Skip site navigation (1)Skip section navigation (2)

 -L, --keep-empty-lines

 Preserve whitespace-only lines in the input.
-The default is ignore
+The default is to

-empty lines at all.
+ignore all empty lines.
 This option's original name was

---table-empty-lines but is now deprecated because it gives the
+--table-empty-lines, but has since been deprecated because it gives

 -r, --tree column

-Specify column to use tree-like output.
-Note that the circular
+Specify the column to use for a tree-like output.
+Note that the

-dependencies and other anomalies in child and parent relation are
+circular dependencies and other anomalies in child and parent

 -i, --tree-id column